Facebook Instagram

 Finally, the character-wise part teaches the pupils how to behave as future platoon commander.
 Under the motto Leading by example, they learn very early on in the training to commit themselves to a wide variety of projects inside and outside the Royal Military Academy.
 In order to honour their commitment to Belgium and its citizens, the students set up Project SSMW a long time ago: A charity project that allows them to show for the first time that they are truly committed to a better, more prosperous and safer Belgium.

 Project SSMW is therefore a charity project in which final-year students SSMW are committed to the Belgian population.
 By organising about twenty events throughout a full year, they try to raise as much money as possible in order to make a difference for the project they have chosen.
+This year the 160th promotion SSMW chose the Pancreatic Cancer Fund.

 These activities can take all forms: From informative conferences to raise awareness to a cosy and warm Christmas market and from cosy parties to more fun activities and a real shooting day with professional guidance.